Banner Default Image

 On the expansion of SMR rollout and the announcement of a further 3.2GW nuclear site to complement HPC and SZC, it will be more of the same skillset that are required now, but in much greater numbers.
 These include all major engineering disciplines; mechanical, electrical, civil and C&I, along with PMs, planners, commercial staff and all the other support/office roles that are typically needed to progress a major project.
 There is no doubt that for the 3rd large site (Wylffa seems to be a much-favoured site), EDF will try and have a “leaner” team having applied efficiencies to the process from learnings at HPC and SZC.
 However, the workforce required will still be vast!”

-Talent supply is going to continue to lag behind demand, even though we do not expect to see a noticeable lift in the number of vacancies associated with the proposed plans until 2025.
-There are several government-led initiatives already underway to encourage graduates into choosing a career in nuclear, but it is likely we will need to see more investment.
+Talent supply is going to continue to lag behind demand and there are several government led initiatives already underway to encourage graduates into choosing a career in nuclear, but it is likely we will need to see more investment.

 Ryan goes on to advise,